adjn/cooking/recipes/spicy_peanut_butter_ramen.md

 7. Turn heat to Low and return to stove
 8. Mix in the seasoning sauce into the noodles
 9. If necessary, simmer on Low until desired consistency
-10. Sample and add additional MSG to taste
+10. Sample and add additional MSG/salt or sriracha/chilis to taste

-## Recipe Option
+## Recipe Options
 Spice level is adjustable by increasing or reducing the amount of sriracha/chili sauce.

+Consider using stock (chicken/vegetable) instead of water

 Consider serving with cooked chicken or tofu.